ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_KHR_timeline_semaphore.md

 ordering requirements of the original `VkSemaphore`?

-**RESOLVED**: Prior to calling any command which **may** cause a wait operation on a binary semaphore, the client **must** ensure that the semaphore signal operation that has been submitted for execution and any semaphore signal operations on which it depends (if any) **must** have also been submitted for execution.
+**RESOLVED**: Prior to calling any command which **may** cause a wait operation on a binary semaphore, the application **must** ensure that the semaphore signal operation that has been submitted for execution and any semaphore signal operations on which it depends (if any) **must** have also been submitted for execution.

 11\) Should we have separate feature bits for different sub-features of timeline semaphores?

 **RESOLVED**: No. The only feature which cannot be supported universally is timeline semaphore import/export.
-For import/export, the client is already required to query available external handle types via [vkGetPhysicalDeviceExternalSemaphoreProperties](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkGetPhysicalDeviceExternalSemaphoreProperties.html) and provide the semaphore type by adding a [VkSemaphoreTypeCreateInfoKHR](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkSemaphoreTypeCreateInfoKHR.html)
+For import/export, the application is already required to query available external handle types via [vkGetPhysicalDeviceExternalSemaphoreProperties](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkGetPhysicalDeviceExternalSemaphoreProperties.html) and provide the semaphore type by adding a [VkSemaphoreTypeCreateInfoKHR](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkSemaphoreTypeCreateInfoKHR.html)